 And then my pals started graduating and transferring away.
 One by one.
 Sometimes, some at a time.

-Until it becomes my flip, and I instead-ran-off to Florida with my lady friend to chase pipedream Pulitzer Prizes and non-existent beach parties.
+Until it becomes my flip, and I instead run off to Florida with my lady friend to chase pipedream Pulitzer Prizes and non-existent beach parties.

 I felt lonely.

-That’s when I first began to experience inadequate.
+That’s when I first began to experience inadequacy.

-Like I couldn’t make buddies anymore.
-Like I couldn’t have amusing anymore.
-Like something was incorrect with me due to the fact my lady friend wasn’t filling the void, even though it regarded like she should be enough.
-Like something became wrong with me because I couldn’t make my girlfriend satisfied because I wasn’t filling the void for her, although it seemed as if I ought to had been enough.
+Like, I couldn’t make buddies anymore.
+Like, I couldn’t have been amused anymore.
+Like something was incorrect with me because my lady friend wasn’t filling the void, even though it seemed like she should be enough.
+Like something became wrong with me because I couldn’t make my girlfriend satisfied because I wasn’t filling the void for her, although it seemed as if I ought to have been enough.